 If cabin fever is setting in and you’re itching to find that perfect winter getaway spot, Michigan has got you covered.

-Wintertime in Michigan more than just snow and ice.
-Full of glittering towns fit for a snow globe, winter vacationing in the Great Lakes State is the closest you’ll get to your very own holiday special.
+Wintertime in Michigan is more than just snow and ice.
+Full of glittering towns fit for a snow globe, a winter vacation in the Great Lakes State is the closest you’ll get to your very own holiday TV special.

 From quiet beach towns that take on a special twinkle in the winter months to small cities that come alive in the cold weather; Michigan is a great spot to spend a winter vacation in the snow.